14.8.2023

 The UK’s SECR policy requires large organisations to report on their energy use and carbon emissions.
 It impacts public companies and LLPs/private companies that meet two of the following criteria: 250 or more employees, turnover in excess of £36 million, or balance sheet in excess of £18 million.

-SECR encourages companies to manage and report on carbon emissions across their value chains, so companies are looking to their suppliers to provide accurate information on their carbon footprint.
-Companies are more likely to do business with suppliers who can offer this information, so increasingly it is becoming a competitive advantage for SMEs.
+SECR encourages companies to manage and report on carbon emissions across their value chains, so companies are looking to their suppliers to provide accurate information on their carbon footprint. .
+SMEs that can share this data have a competitive edge and may become preferred partners.

-TCFD focuses on the financial risks posed by climate change, covering both transition and physical risks.
+The ISSB standards replaced the Task Force on Climate-related Financial Disclosures (TCFD) in 2024.
+These global standards help companies disclose climate-related risks and opportunities, including both physical and transition risks.
 Originally aimed at financial institutions, its scope is now industry-wide and applies to all publicly listed companies, banks or insurers with 500+ employees in the UK.
 Plus, UK-based AIM companies with 500+ employees, and LLPs/non-listed companies with 500+ employees and a turnover of £500m+.

 While SMEs don’t legally have to report, their large corporate buyers and finance providers encourage them to provide emissions data, set targets, and plan emissions reductions.
 So, it's in their best interest to proactively address their footprint and align with the sustainability expectations of their stakeholders.